SenecaCountyOhio/SenCO-GIS-Guide/Guides/07_Parcel_Layer.md

 The Parcel Layer is maintained by the [Seneca County Engineer's](https://sencoeng.com/) Tax Map Office.
 The layer itself was originally developed by Mark Zimmerman (the County Engineer) in a CAD environment.
-It was later brought into an ArcView Landscape and eventually then loaded into a Parcel Fabric.
+It was later brought into an ArcView Landscape and then loaded into a Parcel Fabric.

 Parcels were originally maintained on paper, and drafted using different techniques.
-The need for a digital representation was eventually brought to light and Mark took it upon himself to learn GIS and develop the layer we use today.
-The layer is maintained by the Tax Map Staff using ArcGIS.
+The need for a digital representation was brought to light and Mark took it upon himself to learn GIS and develop the layer we use today.
+The layer is maintained by the Tax Map Staff using ArcGIS Desktop.

 ## Regular Data Updates